doesdev/jquery-video-lightning/README.md

 How?
 ----
 Simple.
-Add the js to your project (along with jQuery), add the appropriate data atrributes like so `data-video-id="y-XbTtgr8J8uU"`, then initialize on the target and enjoy your video lightbox / popover enhanced element!
+Add the js your project, initialize with target and options and enjoy your video lightbox enhanced element!

 Features
 ----
 - Simple access to all embed API options for both providers
 - Lots of options to customize and beautify your lightboxes
 - Intelligent popover auto positioning gravitates to page center
+- Preview videos on hover, pin if you want them to stick around
 - Lazy loading of videos prevents slow page load due to video embeds
 - Rick Roll with ease (don't pass video id, add rick_roll option to prevent closing)